collabsoft/Ecobee-PHP/README.md

 ## Example Queries

-Here are some example queries you could run on the SQLite database that this script creates:
+Here are some example queries you could run on the SQLite database that this script creates.
+The charts were created by pasting the query results into Google Sheets and using the chart creation tool there.

 ### Number of days that each temp was the low temp.